 BA (Hons) Leisure Management and Sports Studies, Buckinghamshire New University, UK

 Post Graduate Certificate in Primary Education, Northumbria University, UK

-Mr Edwards grew up in South Wales but has now lived most of his life in various parts of England.
+Mr Edwards grew up in South Wales and has also lived in Devon and in London, where he spent ten years before moving to New York.
 After a period working in staff training and development in the energy industry, he completed a degree in Musical Theatre and worked as an actor and voice-coach before qualifying as a teacher.
-Although he no longer gets much time for acting, he is still a very keen singer and has sung tenor with a variety of classical choirs in London.
+Although he no longer gets much time for acting he is still a very keen singer and has sung tenor with a variety of classical choirs in London.

 A lifelong passion for science and maths has served Mr Edwards well as a teacher.
 He very much enjoys finding practical and exciting ways to teach difficult concepts and is an avid reader of popular science books.

-Before moving to BIS-NY, Mr Edwards worked for four years in a succesful independent preparatory school in South West London.
-As well as being a classroom teacher, he was also the school’s Head of Science and a Housemaster.
+Before moving to BIS-NY, Mr Edwards worked for four years in a successful independent preparatory school in South West London.
+As well as being a classroom teacher he was also the school’s Head of Science and a Housemaster.

 B.A.
 (Hons, upper second); Musical Theatre, University of Surrey, Guildford, UK